-Equipment: Just as with weapons, skippers can be customized quite easily to accomodate missions with an array of specialized equipment, including:
+Equipment: Just as with weapons, skippers can be customized quite easily to accommodate missions with an array of specialized equipment, including:

-- Holtzman field generators for an additional +1d6 +1 AC boost (requires extra power plant)
+- Holtzman field generators for an additional +1d6 +1 AC boost (requires extra power plant, external fixtures)

 - CSC-10001 "Big Eagle" (currently restored and enjoys display at Central Space Command Academy back on Earth) Commanded by (then) Captain J. Jasper Allen who went on to become CSC Sky Admiral and found the first inter-species space camp for children with IQ exceeding 200.

 - CSC-10019 "Sparrowhawk" (destroyed in battle) Saw a great deal of action in the Asteroid Skirmishes of the 22nd Century (AKA, the Billiard War).
 Ambushed by rebel colonists.
 Cpt.
 Miles Keeney went down with the ship.

 - CSC-10042 "Wiley Wasp" (still in service as a training craft) Cpt.
 Rebecca Thorne now commands the ship her grandfather Alistar once commanded (the Commodore has since retired).
 It's been through four major refits and lost approximately 86 crew in the line of duty.